fru-io/handbook/docs/engineering/technical-planning.md

 ## Request for Comment
 In the course of planning development, there are often scenarios where a technology or implementation decision fork is presented and an engineer wants to solicit ideas or feedback.

-Writing a full-blown Architectural Decision Record may not appropriate as that document requires significant overhead in proposing answers that still may be largely unknown.
-In most cases, we only want to invest the time in writing an ADR only when a decision has been made and needs to be codified.
+Writing a full-blown Architectural Decision Record may not be appropriate as that document requires significant overhead in proposing answers that still may be largely unknown.
+In most cases, we only want to invest the time in writing an ADR when a decision has been made and needs to be codified.
 Until then, it's a Decision Proposal, not a Decision Record.

-Instead we use a Request for Comment markdown template that is more lightweight and speculative.
-It is designed to generate conversation and rapid feedback when there is not a clear solution with any level of certainty.
+To generate conversation and rapid feedback, we use a Request for Comment (RFC) markdown template.
+An RFC is more lightweight and flexible, and allows for one or more of the following actions:

+* It could close with no action taken.
+* It could solidify consensus around a proposed solution.
+* It could lead to a spike of work to investigate further.
+* It could generate the initial discovery for an ADR.
+* It could lead to technical documentation.

 RFCs live as PR templates in the ddev-live docs repo.